SEO · Review structured data

 Claim Myth or fact Why

-Where star ratings actually show up today
+Where star ratings show up today

 Local pack